bitgreen/bitg-airdrop-verifier/README.md

 ### Checking application authenticity
-Always check authenticity of any application you are downloading.
-By utilizing the following commands, you are ensuring the application you have downloaded hasn't been modified and should match the values below.
+Always check the authenticity of any application you are downloading over the internet.
+By utilizing the following commands, you are ensuring the application you have downloaded hasn't been modified/tampered and should match the values below.

 **Windows:** `certutil -hashfile bitgreen-swap-tool.exe`
 ```